 - Sprinkle spaghetti squash halves (or boats) with ¼ teaspoon each of salt and black pepper and 1 tablespoon of olive oil.

-- Line a baking sheet with parchment paper and roast CUT SIDE DOWN for about 40 to 60 minutes or until a knife easily pierces the flesh when inserted through the squash.
+- Line a sheet pan with parchment paper, place the squash on there CUT SIDE DOWN and roast for 40 to 60 minutes or until a knife easily pierces the flesh when inserted through the squash.
 Time can vary, depending on the size of the squash.
 Mine took about 45 minutes.

-- Meanwhile, heat 1 tablespoon of olive oil in a non-stick skillet over medium heat.
+- Meanwhile, when there is about 15 to 20 minutes left on roasting the squash, start to make the filling: Heat remaining 1 tablespoon of olive oil in a non-stick skillet over medium heat.

 - Add onion and cook, stirring often, until softened, about 3 to 5 minutes.